 "M.Litt". means "Master of Letters"

 "M.Phil." means "Master of Philosophy"

-"M.Res." means"Master of Research"
+"M.Res." means "Master of Research"

 "M.Sc." means "Master of Science"

 "D.Lang." means "Doctor of Languages"

 "Ph.D." means "Doctor of Philosophy"

 "M.D." means "Doctor of Medicine"

 "D.Eng." means "Doctor of Engineering"

-- 1. Applicants for admission to postgraduate research study must make written application to the Postgraduate Admissions Office for consideration by the relevant School stating:- - A. the nature of the academic or equivalent qualifications which they already possess; - B. the nature of the research they wish to pursue;

-- C. the names of at least two individuals who will be prepared to comment on their suitability as research students. - 2.
-On receipt of the application the Head of School must be satisfied that:- - A. the applicant is suitably qualified; - B. the research can be carried out effectively with the facilities available in the University or in exceptional circumstances in any institution approved by the Dean of Faculty; - C. a professor, reader or lecturer in the University, or in exceptional circumstances some other properly qualified person, is prepared to supervise the work OR that adequate and appropriate supervision can be provided.

-D. an application for a research degree is considered by more than one member of the School's staff, at least one of whom should be research active, and with experience of the subject area.
+- 1. Applicants for admission to postgraduate research study must make written application to the Postgraduate Admissions Office for consideration by the relevant School stating:- - A. the nature of the academic or equivalent qualifications which they already possess; - B. the nature of the research they wish to pursue; - C. the names of at least two individuals who will be prepared to comment on their suitability as research students. - 2.
+On receipt of the application the Head of School must be satisfied that:- - A. the applicant is suitably qualified; - B. the research can be carried out effectively with the facilities available in the University or in exceptional circumstances in any institution approved by the Dean of Faculty; - C. a professor, reader or lecturer in the University, or in exceptional circumstances some other properly qualified person, is prepared to supervise the work OR that adequate and appropriate supervision can be provided. - D. an application for a research degree is considered by more than one member of the School's staff, at least one of whom should be research active, and with experience of the subject area.

-The Head of School may recommend admission of applicants, who satisfy conditions A.-C., to the Postgraduate Admissions Office; The Dean of Faculty has overall responsibility to monitor the management of postgraduate study.
+The Head of School may recommend admission of applicants, who satisfy conditions A.-C. The Provost of St Leonard's College has overall responsibility to monitor the management of postgraduate study.

 - 3. Admitted applicants will normally be full-time students although those in full-time employment may not be so registered except with the written permission of their employer.
-Members of staff of the University may be permitted to register full-time if they can satisfy the Business Committee of that Faculty that: - - A. where they are funded from external sources, these bodies have given their permission; - B. the work on which they are engaged as full-time employees of the University is of sufficient scope and originality as to be appropriate for study as part of a higher degree; - C. the level and character of supervision offered to the member of staff is in no way incompatible with that normally associated with study for a higher degree.
+Members of staff of the University may be permitted to register full-time if they can satisfy the Business Committee of that Faculty that: - - A. where they are funded from external sources, these bodies have given their permission; - B. the work on which they are engaged as full-time employees of the University is of sufficient scope and originality as to be appropriate for study as part of a higher degree; - C. the level and character of supervision offered to the member of staff is in no way incompatible with that normally associated with study for a higher degree; - D. that, to qualify for staff rates of fees, they satisfy the requirements that their contract must begin before or simultaneously with, the start of the degree course.
+Proof of staff status will be required prior to matriculating each year.